SilvioGabrielCAS/SilvioGabrielCAS/README.md

         this.age = age;
         this.work = work;
       }
-      let dianaMartine = new dev('Diana Martine', 23, 'Developer front-end and artist');
+      let dianaMartine = new dev('Silvio Gabriel', 25, 'Developer front-end and artist');
       console.log(dianaMartine);
 ```